InfluxCommunity/influxdb3-python-cli/README.md

 # influxdb3-python-cli
 ## About
-This repository contains a CLI extention to the influxdb 3.0 python client libary.
-While this code is built on officially supported APIs, the library and CLI here are not officially support by Influx Data.
+This repository contains a CLI extension to the [influxdb 3.0 python client library](https://github.com/InfluxCommunity/influxdb3-python).
+While this code is built on officially supported APIs, the library and CLI here are not officially support by InfluxData.

 ## Install
-To install only the cli:
+To install the CLI, enter the following command in your terminal:

 ```bash
 python3 -m pip install influxdb3-python-cli